-MailRoute recommends the use of DKIM, a system designed to detect email spoofing.
+MailRoute requires the use of DKIM, a system designed to detect email spoofing.
 DKIM verifies that an email sent from a domain is in fact sent by the owner of that specific domain.
-The idea behind DKIM is to stop forged sender addresses in emails otherwise known as phishing or spam.
+The idea behind DKIM is to stop forged sender addresses in emails - those emails we think of as phishing or spam.

 How it works:

 Each email using DKIM contains a digital signature which verifies the signer's public key published in the DNS.
 This valid digital signature assures that some parts of the email have not been modified since the signature was affixed.

 If you're using MailRoute for outbound, set up the following DNS records for each of your domains so that your email will pass DKIM checks:

 That's it!
 That's the most basic thing you need to do.